click the icon to download

 Group Family Takaful protection through PQFTL ages between 18 up to 70 years.

-P. Ahmed CEO PQFTL and Khaliq-ur-Rehman President ICAP-Benevolent Fund signed the
+P. Ahmed (Former CEO) PQFTL and Khaliq-ur-Rehman President ICAP-Benevolent Fund signed the

 agreement on behalf of their respective organizations.
 According to the scheme PQFTL